May 26, 2026

-Universal Upload is the easiest way to turn any drone video into a 3D model, no matter what drone you fly.
-While our Flight App handles automated missions for supported DJI and Autel drones, Universal Upload opens the door to every drone on the market.
-All you need is a video and a few simple flight techniques.
+Universal Upload is the easiest way to turn any drone video into a 3D model, regardless of which drone you fly.
+While the SkyeBrowse Flight App handles automated missions on supported DJI and Autel drones, Universal Upload opens the door to every drone on the market — and to phones, GoPros, body-worn cameras, and 360 cameras.
+All you need is a video and a few simple manual flight techniques.

-In this tutorial, I will walk you through how to fly manual flights for Universal Upload, from camera settings to upload.
-If you have a compatible DJI or Autel drone, check out our Flight App Tutorial for a one-button-press experience.
+This tutorial walks through how to fly manual drone flights for Universal Upload, from camera settings to upload, so your video becomes a usable 3D model on the first try.
+If you have a compatible DJI or Autel drone and want a one-button-press experience instead, see the Flight App Tutorial.

 You can also explore our case studies to learn how SkyeBrowse is deployed in real-world scenarios.